yukijina/yukijina.github.io/_posts/2019-08-08-rails_with_javascript_project.markdown

 ---

-My last project was creating a web application with Ruby on Rails.
+<p>My last project was creating a web application with Ruby on Rails.
 Now we have to add some functions with JavaScript  - Rails with JavaScript project.
-Rails application builds an API that utilizes JSON.
+Rails application builds an API that utilizes JSON.</p>

-The most fun things about this project was how front-end (JavaScript) and back-end (Rails) work together.
+<p>The most fun things about this project was how front-end (JavaScript) and back-end (Rails) work together.
 It is a collaboration between Rails and JavaScript.
 I can finally create a web application as a "full-stack" developer.
-It excites me a lot!
+It excites me a lot!</p>

-In this project, we had to create a Rails back-end API, that is interact with JavaScript front-end.
+<p>In this project, we had to create a Rails back-end API, that is interact with JavaScript front-end.
 We use rails gem ActiveModel::Serializer (AMS).
 By using AMS, We can easily create JSON responses.
-In this serialization, we make a Ruby object as a sting and can consume anywhere.
+In this serialization, we make a Ruby object as a sting and can consume anywhere.</p>

-Why JSON?
+<p>Why JSON?
 JSON stands for JavaScript Object Notation, which is a light weight human readable key-value pairs (hash).
-This is super easy to get access to and more efficient compared to XML documents.
+This is super easy to get access to and more efficient compared to XML documents.</p>

-My web application is for organizing a job search.
+<p>My web application is for organizing a job search.
 Once a user logs in, he/she can create a position or choose from an existing position.
 Users can list it to their own checklists.
-In the checklist, you can add progress such as resume sent, interview done, completed and some notes.
+In the checklist, you can add progress such as resume sent, interview done, completed and some notes.</p>

-Serialization and getting data available in JavaScript was interesting part for me.
-I want to make notes here for how to do it.
+<p>Serialization and getting data available in JavaScript was interesting part for me.
+I want to make notes here for how to do it.</p>

-#### 1. Add rails gem ActiveModel::Serializer to Gemfile
+### 1. Add rails gem ActiveModel::Serializer to Gemfile
 <p>We have to add the serializer gem in Gemfile.</p>
-<p>`gem 'active_model_serializers'` </p>
+`gem "active_model_serializers"`

 <p>In terminal:</p>
-<p>`bundle install`</p>
+`bundle install`

-#### 2. Generate serializer directly and files
+### 2. Generate serializer directly and files
 <p>Then we create a serializer file.
 We can generate in the terminal like:</p>
 `rails g serializer company`

 <p>We add table's name after `rails g serializer <your table name>`.<br>
 Then Rails creates a directly  `app/serializers` (if you does not have one) and a file `app/serializers/company_serializer.rb`. </p>

-#### 3. Add attributes and association
+### 3. Add attributes and association
 <p>As you open the serializer file, `attributes :id` is already assigned as a default.
 We can add attributes we want to serialize.</p>

 <p>In my project, I want to use positions and users data that are associated with companies through JSON.
-To make this data available, I have to add an association `has_many :positions` in `app/serializer/company_serializers.rb` :</p>
+To make this data available, I have to add an association `has_many :positions` in `app/serializer/company_serializer.rb` :</p>

 ```